mna/lune/README.md

 ## Current status

-Under heavy development.
+Dormant.
 Unstable.
 Ugly.
 Unsafe.
 Unfast.

 A few things work, though, like ummm... loading and deserializing the binary chunks.
 On 64-bit little-endian architectures at least.
 And running some trivial programs (see ./vm/testdata).
 Closures that actually use the closed-over environment currently don't work (*upvalues* in Lua literature).
 Tail calls and variadic arguments and return values don't work.
 Metamethods are not there yet.